 Use case: who could churn?

-Let’s take a classic human use case to illustrate explanations of the next sections: A Human Resources manager would like to improve the HR policies in his/her company.
+Let’s take a classic human use case to illustrate explanations of the next sections: A human resources manager would like to improve the human resources policies in his/her company.
 The goals are:

-- Reduce cost of training and ramp-up of new employees, and
+- Reduce cost of training and ramp-up of new employees

 - Hire better talent.

-- Identify which employees might potentially leave the organization.
+- Find which employees might potentially leave the organization.

 The training dataset has 8000 rows and 43 variables to describe the employees.
 There are several variable types describing historical employees who are still in the company and those who have left the company.

-- About the employees: Employee ID, age, job family, job position, location, is he/she a manager or not, salary, …
+- About the employees: Employee ID, age, job family, location, is he/she a manager or not, salary, …

 - About the risk: Is it a critical job role?
 What’s the risk of loss?
 What’s the impact of loss?
 Is he/she is seen as a future leader? …